dundalek/lazy-lsp.nvim/README.md

     -- capabilities = capabilities,
   },
-  -- Override config for specific servers that will passed down to lspconfig setup. configs = {
+  -- Override config for specific servers that will passed down to lspconfig setup.
+  -- Note that the default_config will be nerged with this specific configuration so you don't need to specify everything twice. configs = {
     sumneko_lua = {
       cmd = {"lua-language-server"},